 Cognitive changes, in addition to changes in mood and behavior, are the most common result of a traumatic brain injury.
 However, depending on the severity of the injury, some people may experience further effects of the brain injury.

-Other long-term effects of a TBI include:
+Other possible long-term effects of a TBI include:

 - Full or partial loss of vision, reduced depth perception and an inability to connect visual images to visual comprehension, meaning the individuals are unable to describe what they are seeing.